inbzar/docs/apps/docs/content/modules/carts-and-checkout/backend/cart-completion-strategy.md

 :::note

 This guide only explains how to override the cart completion strategy.
-It’s highly recommended to first understand how Medusa implements the cart completion strategy as explained [here](../cart.md#cart-completion-process).
+It’s highly recommended to first understand how InBzar implements the cart completion strategy as explained [here](../cart.md#cart-completion-process).

 :::